 Hungry for more?
 Attend an upcoming webinar or view other resources at donanuniversity.com.

 About the Expert

 Mr. Don Mikel joined Donan in 2010 and currently serves as an engineering manager for the firm’s Component Testing Laboratory.
-He has 13 years of engineering experience, and has completed more than nine thousand forensic investigations.
 Mr. Mikel has worked in the following industries: commercial and industrial construction, and material handling.
 His areas of expertise are metals and plastics, among others.
 Mr. Mikel is a licensed professional engineer in Indiana and Kentucky, and a licensed master plumber in Kentucky.
 He earned his Bachelor’s degree in Mechanical Engineering from the University of Louisville.
 View Don’s full professional profile here.